What is Feedback?

 Once on the Feedback page, an Instructor can click on the "Start" button for the section they would like to start the Feedback session for.
 Sessions will be open for two hours after they have been started.
 An Instructor can stop a session early if they would like.
 After clicking on the "Start" button it will change to a "Stop" button that can be clicked anytime within the two hour time period.

 After an Instructor has started a session they can provide the Student Link to the students in their section and student can log in from their smartphone tablet or computer.
 This link is displayed on the Feedback page.
 Students will have two hours or until the Instructor closes the session to complete it.
 The Student Link will be the same for all of the Feedback sessions that are administered at an Institution.
 When students log in they will only see Feedback sessions associated with their enrollment.

 Instructors cannot add or edit questions.
 Feedback session questions are standard and were designed in order to provide developmental resources of the content.
-Institutions who have the Campus Labs Baseline product may create their own questions for measuring learning rather than teaching, using the Student Response System(SRS) tool.
+Institutions who have the Anthology Baseline product may create their own questions for measuring learning rather than teaching, using the Student Response System(SRS) tool.

 Feedback results are not anonymous.
 Students and their responses are intentionally identified so that an Instructor can connect with their students to resolve any lingering questions and to reach out to students who responded that they did not understand the material.

 Who can see the Feedback session results?